decentralized-identity/sidetree/README.md

 ## Spec Editing/Contributions:

-1. Clone the repo
+1. Clone the repo.
-2. Create a topic branch for your spec contributions
+2. Create a topic branch for your spec contributions.
-3. Add the following entry to your local repo's `.git/info/exclude` file: `docs/spec/index.html`
+3. Add the following entry to your local repo's `.git/info/exclude` file: `docs/spec/index.html`.
 4. run `npm install`
 5. run `npm run spec:edit`
 6. Open the generated `index.html` rendering of the spec, located in the `docs/spec/` directory, in your browser.
-7. Modify files in the `docs/spec/markdown/` directory to make changes, which will render realtime in the `index.html` file you have open in your browser
+7. Modify files in the `docs/spec/markdown/` directory to make changes, which will render realtime in the `index.html` file you have open in your browser.
 8. When you are happy with your changes, commit to your topic branch and open a Pull Request on GitHub and reviewers will be alerted to review for a potential merge.

 ## Docker